ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

 **Follow the steps as outlined below**

 1. In the **schemas** directory, edit the existing properties in the corresponding JSON file named after the object and increment the schema version.
-Up until schema version 8 for library object, a submitter could specify only one fragmentation method.
-With the new change being implemented, we would like to allow a list of fragmentation methods to be specified.

-        "fragmentation_methods": {
-            "title": "Fragmentation methods",
-            "type": "array",
-            "uniqueItems": true,
-            "description": "A list of nucleic acid fragmentation methods and restriction enzymes used in library preparation.", "items":{
+One of the possible enums for for the genetic modifications object was "validation" up until schema version 6.
+As a part of schema version upate to 7, "validation" was removed and instead the term "characterization" was added.

+        "purpose":{
-                "title": "Fragmentation method",
+            "title": "Purpose",
-                "description": "A short description or reference of the nucleic acid fragmentation protocol used in library preparation.", "type": "string",
+            "description": "The purpose of the genetic modification.", "type": "string",
             "enum": [
-                    "chemical (DNaseI)",
-                    "chemical (DpnII restriction)",
-                    "chemical (generic)",
-                    "chemical (HindIII restriction)",
-                    "chemical (HindIII/DpnII restriction)",
-                    "chemical (Illumina TruSeq)",
-                    "chemical (MboI restriction)",
-                    "chemical (micrococcal nuclease)",
-                    "chemical (NcoI restriction)",
-                    "chemical (Nextera tagmentation)",
-                    "chemical (RNase III)",
-                    "chemical (Tn5 transposase)",
-                    "chemical (MseI restriction)",
-                    "chemical (CviAII restriction)",
-                    "chemical (Csp6I restriction)",
-                    "n/a",
-                    "none",
-                    "see document",
-                    "shearing (Covaris generic)",
-                    "shearing (Covaris LE Series)",
-                    "shearing (Covaris S2)",
-                    "shearing (generic)",
-                    "sonication (Bioruptor generic)",
-                    "sonication (Bioruptor Pico)",
-                    "sonication (Bioruptor Plus)",
-                    "sonication (Bioruptor Twin)",
-                    "sonication (Branson Sonifier 250)",
-                    "sonication (Branson Sonifier 450)",
-                    "sonication (generic microtip)",
-                    "sonication (generic)",
-                    "sonication (Sonics VCX130)"
+                "activation",
+                "analysis",
+                "overexpression",
+                "repression",
+                "tagging",
+                "validation",
+                "screening",
+                "expression"
             ]

-            }
-        }
+        },
+        # Changing validation to characterization as a list of enums within the purpose property:
+        "purpose":{
+            "title": "Purpose",
+            "description": "The purpose of the genetic modification.", "type": "string",
+            "enum": [
+                "activation",
+                "analysis",
+                "overexpression",
+                "repression",
+                "tagging",
+                "characterization",
+                "screening",
+                "expression"
+            ]
+        },

 2. In the **schemas** directory, edit the existing properties in the corresponding JSON file named after the object and increment the schema version.
-For example if the original schema version for the library object being modified was "8", change it to "9" (8->9):
+For example if the original schema version for the genetic modification object being modified was "6", change it to "7" (6->7):

         "schema_version": {
-            "default": "9"
+            "default": "7"
         }

 2. In the **upgrade** directory add an ```upgrade_step``` to an existing/new python file named after the object.
 An example to the upgrade step is shown below.
-Continuing with our example, after the upgrade all the existing "fragmentation methods" property must now be converted to list objects.
-The upgrade step ensures that the pre-existing library objects would now validate to the new schema.
-And since the schema is changing from version 8 to 9 the def must specify this (8->9):
+Continuing with our example, after the upgrade all the existing objects with the property "validation" as a part of the purpose object property must now be changed to "characterization".
+The upgrade step ensures that all the pre-existing genetic modification objects would now be upgraded so that they validate the new schema.
+And since the schema is changing from version 6 to 7 the def must specify this (6->7):

-        @upgrade_step('library', '8', '9')
+        @upgrade_step('genetic_modification', '6', '7')
-        def library_8_9(value, system):
+        def genetic_modification_6_7(value, system):
-            if 'fragmentation_method' in value:
+            if value['purpose'] == 'validation':
-                value['fragmentation_methods'] = [value['fragmentation_method']]
+                value['purpose'] = 'characterization'
-                value.pop('fragmentation_method')

 3. In the **tests/data/inserts** directory, we will need to change all the corresponding objects to follow the new schema.
 Continuing with our example, all fragmentation methods must now be converted to a list object.
-So, we need to find every instance of fragmentation methods in the inserts and convert them accordingly.
+So, we need to find every instance of fragmentation methods in the library inserts and convert them accordingly.
 For example:

-        #Schema version 8
+        #Schema version 6
-        "fragmentation_methods": "sonication (Bioruptor Twin)",
+        "purpose": "validation",

-        #Owing to schema version 9, the above should be changed to:
+        #Owing to schema version 7, the above should be changed to (within the genetic modifications object):
-        "fragmentation_methods": ["sonication (Bioruptor Twin)"],
+        "purpose": "characterization",

 4. Next, add an upgrade test to an existing python file named ```test_upgrade_{metadata_object}.py```.
 For our example, we will need to edit the ```test_upgrad_library.py```.
 If a corresponding test file doesn't exist, we must create a new file.
 This example shows the basic structure of setting up ```pytest.fixture``` and upgrade to  ```property_1```: